By Junaid Imdad, Blogger & Digital Experience Strategist

 Proactive notifications from IoT devices

-Trend Insight: Zero user interface design creates magical experiences that feel intuitive and frictionless – perfect for smart tech ecosystems.
+Trend Insight: Zero user interface design creates magical experiences that feel intuitive and frictionless—an exciting frontier in Web and App Design, especially for smart tech ecosystems.

 Bonus Trend: Sustainable Design in Design